 The flow network appears in the Approved Flow Networks table.
 If you do not see the flow network, you can manually add it by clicking Add Flow Network in the Approved Flow Networks section and completing the information as described above.

-After you configure your flow networks, log into the Web UI on the Discover appliance to view built-in charts and modify settings and configurations.
+After you configure your flow networks, log in to the ExtraHop system to view built-in charts and modify settings and configurations.

 - Click the drop-down arrow next to the flow network name to see a list of flow interfaces and their attributes.